Global Voltage Reference Guide for Lighting Fixtures

 | Japan | 100V | 50/60Hz | A, B |

-5. Dual-Voltage Fixtures & Converters
+5. Dual-Voltage & Converters

-- North America → Europe: A step-up transformer (120V → 230V) is required.
+North America → Europe: Step-up transformer required.

-- Europe → North America: A step-down transformer (230V → 120V) is required.
+Europe → North America: Step-down transformer required.